The Plough and the Stars (film): Filming

 The play as originally presented on the Dublin stage contained a great deal of broad satire approaching farce, but the comedic aspects were removed entirely for the screenplay.

 Production of the film began on July 6, 1936.

 Ford prohibited the actors from wearing makeup in order to deliver a sense of realism.
 Stanwyck at first refused to appear without makeup but relented.

 Ford was enraged with RKO over the film's casting and the softening of the story's political message.
 After the film's release, Ford complained that the studio "completely ruined the damned thing."

 Reception

-In a contemporary review for The New York Times, critic Frank S. Nugent called the film "a freely translated version which has realized part of the play's intent but missed more of it" and wrote:Mr. O'Casey was not interested in glorifying the Easter rebellion of 1916; he thought it tragic and foolhardy and pitiful.
+In a contemporary review for The New York Times, critic Frank S. Nugent called the film "a freely translated version which has realized part of the play's intent but missed more of it" and wrote: Mr. O'Casey was not interested in glorifying the Easter rebellion of 1916; he thought it tragic and foolhardy and pitiful.
 He could not pretend that all the men and women of Dublin were heroic martyrs to a magnificent cause; he recognized sardonically that, while some went out to orate, to fight and to die, others dived from the shelter of their tenement warrens to the shelter of their pubs, bickering and carping, stooping to a bit of plunder when they had the chance.
 The RKO-Radio edition has softened Mr. O'Casey's ironical thrusts by seeing no more in his play than appeared on its surface.

+Variety described the film as "skillfully made but not impressive" and felt that in adapting the play to the screen, the "tragic original had been modified into a romantic melodrama."
+The review commented on some of the performers and said that the film calls "for an actress of considerable [sic] more gifts than Barbara Stanwyck indicates she possesses", Barry Fitzgerald "has a joyful time", Bonita Granville "excellently plays a small part of a sickly tenement child", and Una O'Connor, Erin O'Brien-Moore and Eileen Crowe were commended for their performances.

+In their March, 1937 edition, Modern Screen gave the film a two-star review and commented, "This film, directed by John Ford, who made The Informer, will be a distinct disappointment to most of his followers, for it lacks the vitality, the excitement and the fine performances which made The Informer one of the best pictures in the last several years."
+Barbara Stanwyck’s performance was described as "rather subdued throughout" and "doesn’t seem to be as inspired as usual."
+Barry Fitzgerald was credited as providing "most of the high points" for his comedic portrayal and Una O’Connor and J. M. Kerrigan were described as "excellent" in their smaller roles.